netcoins/netcoins-sdk-php/README.md

 # Netcoins API (PHP)

-This library aims to offer easy to use, highly configfurable access to the Netcoins Inc API.
+This library aims to offer easy to use, highly configurable access to the Netcoins Inc API.

 ## Installation